 - Taxes: A Necessary Part of Doing Business

-But what happens when you want to make your own way and become a self-employed freelancer?
-You’re now working as your own boss, so you don’t have anyone else taking care of all those tax requirements for you.
+But what happens when you’re a self-employed freelancer?
+Now you’re working as your own boss, which means you don’t have anyone else taking care of all those tax requirements for you. #Responsibilities

-On top of all of that, tax season can also become more complicated because of the methods that you’ll need to use to report your income and claim deductions.
+On top of all of that, tax season is more complicated because you won’t just be reporting the amount on your W2.
+Instead, you’ll need to report all your freelance income and claim deductions. #MakeTheResponsibilitiesStopAlready

 Let’s start off with federal taxes.
 This is likely going to be your biggest tax burden.